 The textures that weren’t redesigned in SADX suffer from quality degradation.
 A common misconception is that the texture quality downgrade happened only in the PC version, but the Gamecube version’s loss of texture quality is also quite significant.
 For example, look at what happened to the texture you see on Sonic’s jumpball:

-Note that all textures in the game have suffered from quality reduction, not just the character textures.
-More on it in the Textures section.
+Note that almost all textures in the game have suffered from quality reduction, not just the character textures.
+More on that in the Textures section.

 Even Gamma’s model, which wasn’t redesigned, is suffering from some problems in SADX.
 There’s a part of his body that looks like this: